jingconan/SADIT/README.md

 SADIT can be installed on Linux, Mac OS X and Windows (through cygwin) with python 2.7.
 However, we strongly recommend the Linux distribution Ubuntu 12.04 or 14.04, for each of which we have prepared a one-key installation scrit.

-To be specific, if you are working on Ubuntu 12.04, then, first, change your working directory to be the ROOT folder of SADIT, which should be renamed as `sadit` (just for )
+To be specific, if you are working on Ubuntu 12.04 (or 14.04), then do the following:

+- First, rename the ROOT folder of SADIT as `sadit` (otherwise there will be import errors).
+- Second, change the working directory to be `sadit/install`, and then type:

+  `sadit/install$ sudo bash install_on_ubuntu_12_04.sh` (for Ubuntu 12.04) or
+  `sadit/install$ sudo bash install_on_ubuntu_14_04.sh` (for Ubuntu 14.04)

 ### Debian (Ubuntu, Mint, etc)